Complexity-Regularized Proximal Policy Optimization: Conclusion

 \section{Conclusion}

-Entropy regularization plays a key role in policy optimization algorithms like PPO by fostering exploration, yet its scaling factor is difficult to tune, and its push towards randomness can sometimes be detrimental in simpler settings.
-In this paper, we propose addressing these issues by replacing entropy with complexity, i.e., scaling entropy with the policy disequilibrium.
-While still preventing determinism in the policy, this bonus also avoids purely random behavior.
+We introduced Complexity-Regularized Proximal Policy Optimization (CR-PPO), a variant of PPO with a regularization strategy that replaces the monotonic push of entropy maximization with a distribution-aware complexity objective.
+Our theoretical analysis suggests that CR-PPO acts as an auto-tuning regularizer: it provides high exploration incentives when the policy becomes too sharp but discourages randomness as the policy becomes too flat.
 We have conducted extensive experiments on classical reinforcement learning environments and CARTerpillar, a modified CartPole that allows for a fine-grained control of its difficulty, finding that, especially for harder tasks, complexity improves upon entropy regularization by being more resilient to its scaling factor and providing better results in more complex environments.
-Our research agenda includes extending the scope of complexity regularization to different policy gradient methods and to the maximum-entropy framework, and studying whether its adoption in more practical scenarios, such as language modeling and decision making, can further stabilize reinforcement learning algorithms.
+Our research agenda includes extending the scope of complexity regularization to continuous action spaces and investigating its interplay with off-policy algorithms, as well as combining it with curiosity-driven strategies to enhance further exploration.
+Additionally, we will explore the application of complexity regularization in more practical scenarios, such as language modeling and decision making, to further stabilize reinforcement learning algorithms in real-world settings.